 Pharmaceutical production is one of the most highly regulated industries.
 You must comply with both local drug laws and international standards:

-Local Drug Regulations: Every country has a National Drug Regulatory Authority (NDRA) that issues manufacturing licenses.
-For example, in the United States the FDA (CDER) regulates drug manufacturing, in Europe national agencies or the EMA set rules, and in India the Central Drugs Standard Control Organization (CDSCO) oversees drug licences.
-Early in planning, review your country’s drug laws (e.g. the US Food, Drug, and Cosmetic Act and 21 CFR Parts 210–211 for GMP fda.gov).
-Ensure your company/entity is eligible (some countries require local ownership or partners).
+Local Drug Regulations: In every country, there is a National Drug Regulatory Authority that gives out manufacturing licenses.
+In the USA, the FDA(CDER) regulates drug manufacturing, in Europe, the national agencies, or EMA (European Medicines Agency) set rules, and in India, the CDSCO (Central Drugs Standard Control Organization) grants drug licences.
+Do some research on your country’s drug laws early in your plans (e.g., US Food, Drug, and Cosmetic Act and 21 CFR Parts 210–211 for GMP fda.gov).
+Make sure your company/entity meets the criteria, as some countries need local ownership or partners.

-Intellectual Property: Ensure you have rights to manufacture your chosen drugs.
-Generic production of patented drugs requires licenses or patent expiry.
-Innovator products need patent rights or in-licensing.
+Intellectual Property: Check that you own the rights to manufacture any of the drugs of your choice.
+Generic production of patented drugs is only allowed post-license or patent expiry.
+Innovator products would require patent rights or in-licensing for sales.

 3. Required Licenses and Certifications